bagl0025/watch-this/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-We're living in an age of virtually unlimited ntertainment options, and keeping up with it all can be a little overwhelming.
+We're living in an age of virtually unlimited entertainment options, and keeping up with it all can be a little overwhelming.
 Using the Watch This!
 App you can create customizable watchlists that allow you to track and organize all the TV shows and movies that you'll eventually get around to watching.

 # Table of Contents